 Assumptions and estimates are based on the latest available information.
 The circumstances prevailing at the time the consolidated financial statements are prepared and future trends in the global and sector environment considered to be realistic are taken into account in the projected future performance of the business.
-The estimates and assumptions used by management have been made, in particular, on the basis of assumptions relating to macroeconomic trends as well as trends in automotive markets, financial markets and the legal framework.
-These and other assumptions are explained in detail in the report on expected developments, which is part of the management report.
+The estimates and assumptions used by management have been made, in particular, on the basis of assumptions relating to macroeconomic trends (including energy prices and inflation) and developments in the automotive markets, financial markets (specifically including interest rate trends) and underlying legal conditions.